mxlle/emoji-art-game/ui/src/game-tools/README.md

-Copied from game-tools-js and adapted for typescript
+Partly copied from game-tools-js and adapted for typescript